endpoints4s/endpoints4s/README.md

 ## Documentation

-- [slides](http://julienrf.github.io/zrm-endpoints-2016/) of a talk, explaining the motivation and design.
+- [slides](http://julienrf.github.io/zrm-endpoints-2016/) of a talk, explaining the motivation and design ;
+- Using object algebras to design embedded DSLs ([slides](http://julienrf.github.io/curry-on-2016)).

 ## Canonical example